idiasdas/rubiks_cube/README.md

 # Controls

-Currently, this project renders a rubiks cube that you can control and fly around.
+Currently, this project renders a Rubik's cube that you can control and fly around.
 The mouse controls the camera.
 The following are the commands you can use:

 |Keys|Action|
 |-|-|